hritikbharucha/Custom_Porechop_ABI/README.md

 --ab_initio / -abi
 ```

 This flag allows to first guess the adapters sequences from the reads, add the sequence to the list of Porechop adapters and then run Porechop as usual.
-It is compatible with all Porechop options, but trying  behave poorly on on barcoded reads.
+It is compatible with all Porechop options, but behave poorly on on barcoded reads.

 ```bash